 The population of older people in Ireland is increasing, as are the numbers who require residential care.
 Approximately 6% of older people in Ireland are in residential care and this figure is likely to increase in the future.
-Older people are often placed in residential care due to a long-term physical or cognitive impairment, social circumstances or for short-term respite.
-The vast majority of people in receipt of residential care are cared for in high-quality, safe and supportive settings.
+The majority of older people are placed in residential care due to a long-term physical or cognitive impairment, social circumstances or for short-term respite.

+National policy promotes and supports a move away from the traditional institutional model of residential care to residential services that promote and support independent living.
+The vast majority of people in receipt of residential care are cared for in high quality, safe and supportive settings.
 People who live in residential services should enjoy a good quality of life and live in a place that feels like home and they should have the same access to all necessary healthcare as older people living in other settings.
-There may be some people under the age of 65 years placed in designated centres for older people due to physical and cognitive impairments and these people are covered by these Standards.

-High-quality, safe and effective services for people living in residential care should promote person-centred care, uphold the rights of people, respect privacy and dignity and protect people living in residential care from abuse and neglect.
+High quality, safe and effective services for people living in residential care should promote person-centred care, uphold the rights of people, respect privacy and dignity and protect people living in residential care from abuse and neglect.
 Services for people living in residential care require good leadership, skilled and experienced staff and effective management of resources.

-The Health Information and Quality Authority (the Authority) aims to promote continual improvement in the quality and safety of the residential services provided to people living in residential care.
+The Health Information and Quality Authority (the Authority) aims to promote continuous improvement in the quality and safety of the residential services provided to people living in residential care.